Jestersly/Trade_Tool_Treasury/README.md

 # **🃏The Daily Trade Summary🃏      ⭐⭐**

-This Code creates a cumulative sum over all trades that are made with the given symbol since starting the program and visualizes their time-dependent behavior.
+This Code creates a cumulative sum over all trades made with the given symbol since starting the program and visualizes their time-dependent behavior.
 The longer the code is running the bigger the impact from the current trades must be to make significant changes on the indicators.
 You create a broader overview if you start this code every couple of hours.

 9️⃣ 📈📈📈📈📈📈📈📈📈   |The Cumulative Sum is >= to 1/10 of the market cap
 8️⃣ 📈📈📈📈📈📈📈📈     |The Cumulative Sum is >= to 1/100 of the market cap